 Look carefully and you would see hues of many colors swiftly navigating from one color to another.

-And the hind leg-like-looking structures emanating from the hind wings appear to be some defense parts/mechanism.
+And the hind leg-like-looking structures emanating from the hind wings appear to be some defense parts/mechanisms.

 Info about the butterfly